 ### Introduction & Think-Pair-Share \[15 minutes\]

-1. Ask students to offer pseudocode that explains how they might track damage to a Pokemon.
+1. Ask students to write pseudocode that explains how they might track damage to a Pokemon.

 - (Student answers should include some of these steps: Start with initial HP, and while HP is

-greater than 0, ask how much damage, subtract it, and end print with “Pokemon fainted!”)
+greater than 0, ask how much damage, subtract it, and end print with “Pokemon lies on the ground, its chest wound volleying forth an impressive fountain of glistening gore!”)
 Point

 out that this process has no predetermined length (indefinite looping), so you need to use a